rya-sge/access-denied/_posts/Osint-security-tools.md

 ### Exploit Database

-There are many reasons why you would want to exploit a vulnerable application; one would be assessing a company’s security as part of its red team.
-Needless to say, we should not try to exploit a vulnerable system unless we are given permission, usually via a legally binding agreement.
+The [Exploit Database](https://www.exploit-db.com/). lists exploit codes from various authors; some of these exploit codes are tested and marked as verified.

-Now that we have permission to exploit a vulnerable system, we might need to find a working exploit code.
-One resource is the [Exploit Database](https://www.exploit-db.com/).
-The Exploit Database lists exploit codes from various authors; some of these exploit codes are tested and marked as verified.
+Note that you should not try to exploit a vulnerable system unless you are given permission, usually via a legally binding agreement.

 ![The results of the search for heartbleed on the Exploit Database website](https://tryhackme-images.s3.amazonaws.com/user-uploads/5f04259cf9bf5b57aed2c476/room-content/5f04259cf9bf5b57aed2c476-1718112752814)